 - Optional: a projection screen in the case where a wall projection is not possible (see space requirements below)

 All equipment can be provided by the artist, but it would be advisable to source the projector, speakers, subwoofer and plinth locally for both economic and sustainability reasons.

 The ring and peripherals (excluding the computer, projectors, speakers and plinth) fit within a 180 cm x 35 cm x 20 cm case.
 Total weight of these components is under 15 kg.
+This fits within airlines’ allowances for oversize check-in baggage.
 The computer is either a Windows laptop (provided on-site by the artist), or a Dell XPS 8920 desktop (approximately 15 kg shipping weight).